-Our pursuit of economic and social justice for our target group is two-fold: on one hand, we need to see a truly equal distribution of wealth, opportunities, and privileges within a society.
+2) Economic and Social Justice: Our pursuit of economic and social justice for our target group is two-fold: on one hand, we need to see a truly equal distribution of wealth, opportunities, and privileges within a society.
 On the other hand, we aspire to empower women, girls, and trans people to seek a dignified, productive, and creative life.

-Here are some indicators that we look for:
+Here are some of the indicators we look for: